 Most people who've read The Wonderful Wizard of Oz these days know little of the numerous sequels that followed.
 They'd be shocked at how many of the rules were rewritten even between the first and second books.
 Issues such as the existence of money, the actual number of witches (and related magic users) in the land, whether or not the Emerald City is actually green, and if people can actually die were altered drastically over the first few sequels.
 No doubt this is because while the rules found in The Wonderful Wizard of Oz can work within the plot of that particular story, they proved too confining when others had to be written.

-J. R. R. Tolkien's Middle-Earth shows this in two ways.
-Firstly, The Hobbit seems like a somewhat fanciful children's tale compared to The Lord of the Rings; Tolkien hadn't even decided it was going to take place in the context of his wider mythology when he originally wrote it.
+The Hobbit seems like a somewhat fanciful children's tale compared to The Lord of the Rings; Tolkien hadn't even decided it was going to take place in the context of his wider mythology when he originally wrote it.
 Though modern editions have removed some of the weirdness, earlier versions had oddities like a railroad in the Shire, and Bilbo musing about taking a trip to China.
-Secondly, many of his earlier drafts for said mythology have been published, and if anything they seem more fanciful still.
-By the way of an example, in one version Sauron's role in the story of Beren and Lúthien is played by an evil cat.
-Aragorn was originally a hobbit named "Trotter," so-called because he wore wooden shoes, and Treebeard was a villainous giant rather than a friendly ent.
+Also the Orcs are referred to as Goblins, with the word Orc only appearing twice.
+Secondly, many of his earlier drafts for his mythology have been published, and if anything they seem more fanciful still.
+By the way of an example, in one version Sauron's role in the story of Beren and Lúthien is played by an evil cat, and Beren is an Elf.
+Aragorn was originally a hobbit named "Trotter," so-called because he wore wooden shoes to appear taller, and Treebeard was a villainous giant rather than a friendly ent.
 Balrogs were much more numerous and less powerful than they later became.
-Whereas in the final versions killing a Balrog has only been accomplished thrice, early drafts had the heroes killing them by the hundreds.
+Whereas in the final versions killing a Balrog has only been accomplished thrice (except in the final War of Wrath) and each time it was a Mutual Kill, early drafts had the heroes killing them by the hundreds.

 The Hobbit and the early portions of The Fellowship of the Ring are narrated in a chatty and snarky tone that sounds like the narrator from obvious children novels like Narnia or Mary Poppins; especially when compared to the "ye epic of olde" cadence of The Return of the King.
 This is because Tolkien originally wrote the Hobbit as a simple children's book, and The Lord of the Rings was (ironically, considering its current length) going to be a short sequel to that story.
 But the story "grew in the telling" as Tolkien said, and so the early parts of The Fellowship of the Ring, written while Tolkien still thought he was writing another children's book, seem far less solemn than what comes later.
 From a literary perspective this has the writing becoming more serious as the story becomes more serious - an interesting effect.